11 great off-the-beaten-path places to visit in Japan

 Bicycle Touring Shimanami Kaido

-Shimanami Kaido is one of the most famous cycling paths in the world, its impressive series of bridges, especially dedicated to bicycles, makes it one of the most impressive bike infrastructures in Japan and in the whole globe.
+Shimanami Kaido is one of the most famous cycling paths in the world; its impressive series of bridges, especially dedicated to bicycles, makes it one of the most impressive bike infrastructures in Japan and the world.

-This bike path connects the two major islands of Shikoku and Honshu, passing on a series of beautiful islands, with great golden-sand beaches and crystal clear water.
+This bike path connects the two major islands of Shikoku and Honshu, passing through a series of beautiful islands with golden-sand beaches and crystal-clear water.

 7 – Biwa Lake